Ascensao/InstaReelBulkDownload/README.md

 ### What the script does:

-- Checks for the existence of `queue.txt`.
-If it doesn't exist or is empty, the script copies links from `reels.txt` to `queue.txt`.
+- Checks for the existence of `queue.log`.
+If it doesn't exist or is empty, the script copies links from `links_to_download.txt` to `queue.log`.
-- Downloads each video listed in `queue.txt` into a folder called `Downloads/`.
+- Downloads each video listed in `queue.log` into a folder called `Downloads/`.
 - Removes successfully downloaded links from the queue to avoid duplicate processing.
 - Clearly reports invalid or skipped links in the console.
 - Introduces random pauses between downloads to mitigate IP blocking.